-Performance BonusThe General Partner will be entitled to an additional distribution of Partnership property on the Performance Bonus Allocation Date (the "Performance Bonus Allocation") in an amount equal to 20% of the amount by which the Net Asset Value per Unit on the Performance Bonus Allocation Date (excluding the effect of distributions, if any) (i) of any Class A Unit exceeds \$26.50 or (ii) of any Class F Unit exceeds \$27.48, in each case multiplied by the number of Units of such class outstanding at the Performance Bonus Allocation Date and paid as soon as practicable thereafter.
-The Performance Bonus Allocation will be paid in cash before the transfer of the assets of the Partnership to the Designated Mutual Fund Rollover Transaction or if the assets of the Partnership.
-See "Fees and Expenses - Performance Bonus Allocation".
+The General Partner will be entitled to an additional distribution of Partnership property in Performance Bonus respect of each Portfolio on the Performance Bonus Allocation Date (the "Performance Allocation: Bonus Allocation") in an amount equal to 20% of the amount by which the Net Asset Value per Unit on the Performance Bonus Allocation Date (excluding the effect of distributions, if any) (i) of any Class A Unit of either the National Class Units or the Québec Class Units exceeds \$26.50 or (ii) of any Class F Unit of either the National Class Units or the Québec Class Units exceeds \$27.48, in each case multiplied by the number of Units of such Letter Class outstanding at the Performance Bonus Allocation Date.
+The Performance Bonus Allocation will be calculated on the Performance Bonus Allocation Date and paid as soon as practicable thereafter.
+The Performance Bonus Allocation will be paid in cash before the transfer of the assets of the Partnership to the Designated Mutual Fund pursuant to the Mutual Fund Rollover Transaction or if the assets of the Partnership are not transferred to the Designated Mutual Fund, before the dissolution of the Partnership.
+See "Fees and Expenses -Performance Bonus Allocation".